mephi42/ctf/2019.09.21-Teaser_Dragon_CTF_2019/reverse_engineering-BadType/README.md

 .text:000000014000252F                 jz      short length_ok
 ```

-It wants an argument, that's what we figured.
+It wants a single argument, that's what we already figured.

 ```
 .text:000000014000254A length_ok: